Robert-Furth/DrawEndoom/README.md

 Ultra-simple wrapper around [DSDA-Doom](https://github.com/kraflab/dsda-doom/) that displays ENDOOM screens when it exits.

-Only for Windows, since I can't be bothered to compile DSDA-Doom for Mac/Linux/Haiku/TempleOS.
+Only for Windows, since I can't be bothered to test it on Mac/Linux/Haiku/TempleOS.
-Maybe when I'm bored.
+Maybe when I'm bored -- it probably isn't very hard.

 ## Why?